10 Fun augmented reality apps for teachers to use in the classroom

 7. Snapchat filters of geniuses

 There are a lot of important people that achieved great things.
-Ask your students to make a snapchat filter about the person.
+Ask your students to make a snapchat AR filter about the person.
 For example, let them create an Einstein filter and add important things that represent him or his work.

 8. Listening and reading comprehension